micah-frank-studio/Beatfox/README.md

 Leave it running all night, and you'll wake up with hundreds of loops in your folder!

+It sounds similar to a Nord Drum or modular analog drums.
+It can also produce some 808-ish sounds.

 Here are some audio examples: https://soundcloud.com/micahfrank/sets/chronopolis5k-beatfox

 • All you need is a Csound compiler like CSound QT https://csoundqt.github.io/